ampl/mp/doc/rst/intro.rst

 To build the documentation (automatically, via CMake) you need Python 3.x with Sphinx and Breathe, see :file:`doc/requirements.txt` (install automatically by :code:`pip install -r requirements.txt`).
 The HTML output is located in :file:`(build folder)/doc/index.html`.
+To have the alphabetic index automatically generated, install `pandoc`.
-Configure CMake with :code:`-DBUILD_DOC=off` to switch off.
+Configure CMake with
+:code:`-DBUILD_DOC=off` to switch off.